greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of MANs include:

-- **Municipal coverage** -- A MAN can span an entire city or town, stretching network connectivity by dozens of miles.
+- **Municipal coverage** —A MAN can span an entire city or town, stretching network connectivity by dozens of miles.
-- **Efficient networking standards** -- MAN configurations typically use [IEEE 802.11](https://www.techtarget.com/searchnetworking/reference/IEEE-802-Wireless-Standards-Fast-Reference) networking standards to increase bandwidth capacity and frequency levels, which boost network performance.
+- **Efficient networking standards** —MAN configurations typically use [IEEE 802.11](https://www.techtarget.com/searchnetworking/reference/IEEE-802-Wireless-Standards-Fast-Reference) networking standards to increase bandwidth capacity and frequency levels, which boost network performance.
-- **High-speed connectivity** -- Fiber optic cables are the most popular form of MAN connectivity because they provide safe and fast connection data rates.
+- **High-speed connectivity** —Fiber optic cables are the most popular form of MAN connectivity because they provide safe and fast connection data rates.

 The main purpose of a MAN is to have the same network available in several locations.
 In a LAN, the network is